Maryland lawmakers demand answers about living conditions at Walter Reed base barracks

 In 2007, The Post documented disrepair, black mold and neglect at Walter Reed.
 The three Maryland lawmakers pointed to living conditions at the installation’s firehouse “plagued by mold, asbestos, roof leaks, electrical issues and structural instability” before “a 2019 fire rendered approximately half of the facility uninhabitable,” they wrote in the letter to Del Toro.
 They questioned why the Navy still does not appear to have prioritized the construction of a new fire station despite congressional requests.

 Van Hollen, Cardin and Raskin asked Del Toro to describe actions the Navy is taking to “end the troubling pattern of on-base facilities being neglected until they reach a state of crisis,” and asked what the Maryland delegation could do to support its efforts.

-A spokeswoman for Van Hollen said the Navy confirmed receipt of the letter.
+In a statement, Capt.
+Jereal Dorsey, a spokesman for the secretary of the Navy, said Del Toro had not yet received the letter “but is tracking the situation regarding NSA Bethesda Barracks very closely.”

+“As he has stated previously, the safety and wellbeing of our Sailors, Marines, civilians, and their families is one of Secretary Del Toro’s top priorities,” Dorsey said.